Quadratic differentials as stability conditions: collapsing subsurfaces: Preliminaries on categories and the stability manifold

 \section{Preliminaries on categories and the stability manifold}

-In this section we set some notation and collect some background material about bounded t-structures, stability conditions on triangulated categories, and quotients of abelian and triangulated categories.
-For the first topic, we refer the reader mainly to \cite{tiltingbook, gelfandmanin,f-pervers}, for the second to Bridgeland's original papers \cite{BrStab,bridgeland_survey}.
-The latter is taken from \cite{neeman}.
+In this section we set some notation and collect background material about stability conditions on triangulated categories, quotient categories, quivers with potential and the $\CY_3$-categories associated to them.
+References are \cite{tiltingbook, gelfandmanin,f-pervers, BrStab,bridgeland_survey, neeman, DWZ,keller11}.